strudelbots/strudel-public/README.md

    - To remove logs `strudel_cli.sh remove-logs`
    - To run Strudel test `strudel_cli.sh test-strudel`

+## Add logging-code to your pull request (default Strudel settings)
+With Strudel, logging logging-code is automatically added to your pull requests, letting you focus solely on business logic without worrying about implementing logs.

+1. Create a new branch, for example, `test-strudel-logging`.
+2. Change a few files in this branch (e.g., add/remove functionality, fix a bug, or just add a few lines).
+2. Commit your changes.
+3. Push your changes
+4. By default Strudel will run on every push (you can change those here)
+4. Go to action tab in Github, you will see a new action running. `run strudel-for-logs`
+4. Strudel automatically adds the necessary logging code to the files you change in your branch.
+5. You can now 'pull' strudel changes to your local branch.
+5. When you open pull request, reviewers will see both the logging code and your business logic during the review.

 ### Configuring Strudel
 #### Setting the logger name
 By default, Strudel will use the name `strudel` as the logger name.
 That is, Strudel produces